akrivosheev79/LighTech/README.md

-# Test task from LighTech
+# Test task for LighTech
 _This code decides tasks described in <a href="https://docs.google.com/document/d/1zCC8fZwi9Zs2I77d-NbQP0GXVYQ7dI_snYO1g-fFjTg/mobilebasic"> this technical requirements </a>.
 You can test API running code local by uvicorn server.
 For this you might do next some steps._

 ## Installation